mdx0111/nvidia-fedora-secureboot-nvidia-open/README.md

 ## Preconditions:
-1) This method has been tested on Fedora 39/40/41/42 with the latest NVIDIA drivers.
-It works with KDE, GNOME, or any other desktop environment/window manager.
+1) This method has been tested on Fedora 42 KDE Plasma with the latest NVIDIA drivers.
 2) Secure Boot must be enabled in setup mode in your BIOS/UEFI settings (some BIOS versions call this "Custom Mode").
 3) Remove any existing NVIDIA drivers before proceeding: